 Volga real estate is some of the most expensive in South Dakota, although Volga house values don't compare to the most expensive real estate in the U.S.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.34% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Volga telecommute to their jobs.
+Overall, about 10.70% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Volga in 2022 was $32,236, which is middle income relative to South Dakota and the nation.
-This equates to an annual income of $128,944 for a family of four.
+The per capita income in Volga in 2022 was $34,647, which is middle income relative to South Dakota and the nation.
+This equates to an annual income of $138,588 for a family of four.
 However, Volga contains both very wealthy and poor people as well.

 The people who call Volga home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Volga residents report their race to be White, followed by Asian.
-Important ancestries of people in Volga include German, Norwegian, Irish, Dutch, and English.
+Important ancestries of people in Volga include German, Norwegian, Irish, Dutch, and Scandinavian.

 The most common language spoken in Volga is English.
 Other important languages spoken here include Polish and German/Yiddish.